YSFCforge/ysfc-forge/readme.md

 ## Disclaimer

 This project is not affiliated with, endorsed by, or sponsored by Yamaha Corporation.
 MODX M, ESP plugin, Montage M and related product names are trademarks of Yamaha Corporation.
-The YSFC file format was reverse-engineered for interoperability purposes.
+The file format was reverse-engineered for interoperability purposes.
 Use at your own risk and always keep backups of your original files.

 ---